 Leonotis leonurus, (lion’s tail) in the 7th Avenue border, between the two gates, look for a huge clump of erect, dark-green stalks topped with whorls of bright orange fuzzy flowers.
 A sun-loving mint-family member from South Africa, this plant requires little or no water once established.

 Many other wonderful plants are in bloom now in our garden.
 Salvias and grasses are putting on their best show.
 Don’t forget, when planning your fall planting to include some plants which add structure and foliage color to the garden whether or not they are blooming.
-Phormiums, Coprosmas, and Carexes are some plants which we use this way.
+Phormium, Coprosma, and Carex are some plants which we use this way.
 Next month’s column will focus on these plants, and how they give a garden border “good bones.”